Azure/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service.md

 It does this by providing:

 1. Simple Deployments and hosting out of the box that
+    1. Safe Deployment
     1. Geodistributes the extension to all data centers
     1. CDN configured
-    1. Use portals MDS so no need to onboard to MDS
+    1. Use portal's MDS so no need to onboard to MDS
     1. Persistent caching, index page caching, manifest caching and all other optimizations that are implemented along the way.
 1. Enhanced Monitoring
     1. Removes need for on call rotation for hosting specific issues as portal is now hosting.
 On call still required for dev code livesite issues